anusii/podnotes/README.md

 Packages:

-These dart packages are under construction to support the development of PODs-based apps with flutter
+These dart packages are under construction to support the development of Pods-based apps with flutter

 - [solid](https://github.com/anusii/solid) package (not yet available
   on pub.dev): Implementation of the core high-level functionality.

 - [solid-auth](https://pub.dev/packages/solid_auth) package:
-  Implementation of the Solid-OIDC flow which can be used to authenticate a client application to a Solid POD.
+  Implementation of the Solid-OIDC flow which can be used to authenticate a client application to a Solid Pod.
 Solid OIDC is built on top of OpenID Connect 1.0.
 Also provides a suite of tools and widgets to support typical app workflows.